15 Top-Rated Attractions and Places to Visit in Goa

 2. Beaches Off the Beaten Path

 While known for their spectacular scenery, the popular beaches in Goa tend to get crowded during high season, leaving some travelers eager for a quieter natural escape.
-Fortunately, Goa brims with undiscovered beach attractions that give you some distance from the throngs of tourists while still treating you to glorious sand and surf.
+Fortunately, Goa brims with undiscovered beach attractions and things to do that give you some distance from the throngs of tourists while still treating you to glorious sand and surf.

 One of the best hidden gems in Goa is Butterfly Beach.
 It has a curving expanse of sand flanked by boulders that create a postcard-worthy cove, brimming with butterflies and blossoms.
 It's also a great spot to watch dolphins swim in the distance.